LTelnekes/DH_CD_Group_D/README.md

 ## Collecting_Data_GroupD

 ### Corpus Description
-This corpus contains two datasets: the first includes data collected about the top 100 songs from each month of 2021 on the Spotify charts, while the second includes data collected about the top 100 songs from each month of 2021 on the Billboard Hot 100 charts.
+This corpus contains two datasets: the first includes data collected about the top 100 songs from each week of 2021 on the Spotify charts, while the second includes data collected about the top 100 songs from each week of 2021 on the Billboard Hot 100 charts.

 Both sets concern data collected only from the United States.